ipfs/go-ipld-eth/plugin/README.md

 Make sure to rewrite the gx dependencies in the directory above first, then Either run `make` or `go build -buildmode=plugin -o=ethereum.so`.

+* *NOTE*: As of 2017.07.17 Plugins in Go only works in Linux.

 ## Installing
 Move `ethereum.so` to `$IPFS_PATH/plugins/ethereum.so` and set it to be executable: